Few Russian strikes in Syria are against Islamic State, U.S. official says

 Russia’s Defence Ministry has repeatedly denied targeting civilians, saying it takes great care to avoid bombing residential areas.

-Syria’s civil war which began in 2011 has driven 4.4 million Syrians into neighboring states from where many are trying to reach Europe.
+Syria’s civil war which began in 2011 has driven 4.4 million Syrians into neighbouring states from where many are trying to reach Europe.
+(Reporting by Robin Emmott; Editing by Raissa Kasolowsky)